ManuvelVictor/Learn-Android-Development-using-Kotlin/README.md

 To link an activity with its layout, the activity class must call the `setContentView()` method in its `onCreate()` method, passing in the ID of the layout file as an argument.
 This tells Android to inflate the layout and display it on the screen.

-# Understanding the Activity Lifecycle in Android Development

-The Activity lifecycle is a crucial concept for Android developers to understand.
-Activities are the building blocks of any Android application, and knowing how they are created, destroyed, and maintained is essential for building robust and efficient apps.
-This guide will provide an overview of the Activity lifecycle, including its different states and how to manage them.

-## Overview

-An Activity is a single, focused thing that the user can do.
-It represents a single screen with a user interface.
-When an application is launched, the Android system creates a new Activity instance to display the UI.
-The Activity then goes through a series of lifecycle states as it is created, displayed, and eventually destroyed.
-Understanding the Activity lifecycle is crucial for writing high-quality Android applications.

-### States

-The Activity lifecycle consists of four different states:

-* Created - The Activity is created but not yet visible to the user.
-* Started - The Activity is visible to the user but not yet in the foreground.
-* Resumed - The Activity is in the foreground and interacting with the user.
-* Destroyed - The Activity is destroyed and removed from memory.
-Each state is represented by a callback method that the system calls when the Activity transitions to that state.

-### Callbacks

-There are seven callbacks that correspond to the four states of the Activity lifecycle.
-These callbacks are:

-* onCreate() - Called when the Activity is created for the first time.
-* onStart() - Called when the Activity becomes visible to the user.
-* onResume() - Called when the Activity is in the foreground and interacting with the user.
-* onPause() - Called when the Activity is no longer in the foreground, but still visible to the user.
-* onStop() - Called when the Activity is no longer visible to the user.
-* onRestart() - Called when the Activity is stopped and then started again.
-* onDestroy() - Called when the Activity is destroyed and removed from memory.
-* Managing the Lifecycle

-To manage the Activity lifecycle, it is important to understand how the different states and callbacks work together.
-For example, if an Activity is paused, it may be destroyed if the system needs to free up memory.
-This means that any data or state information stored in the Activity may be lost.
-To avoid this, developers can use various techniques to save and restore the state of an Activity, such as onSaveInstanceState() and onRestoreInstanceState().

-In addition, it is important to ensure that resources are released properly when an Activity is destroyed.
-This can be done by overriding the onDestroy() method and releasing any resources, such as database connections, file handles, or network sockets.

-### Conclusion

-The Activity lifecycle is a fundamental concept in Android development.
-By understanding how Activities are created, destroyed, and maintained, developers can create robust and efficient applications that provide a great user experience.
-This guide provides a basic overview of the Activity lifecycle, but it is important to dig deeper into the documentation and examples to fully understand the topic.

 ## XML in Android Development